SAP-samples/cap-llm-plugin-samples/samples/rag-quickstart-app/README.md

 ```

-- For Hybrid testing, you will have to [create a destination service instance](https://help.sap.com/docs/service-manager/sap-service-manager/creating-service-instances-in-cloud-foundry) with the name `rag-quick-start-app-destination-service` and create the above destination within the destination service in your BTP space.
-- For BTP deployment, the destination service will be created for you in the BTP space, you will have to create the above destination within the created destination service with the name `rag-quick-start-app-destination-service`.

 5. Configure the Generative AI Hub model configuration in your CAP application:

 For example, in `package.json` file in your CAP application, configure the destination and model configurations as follows: